What is an Independent Contractor Agreement?

 - Termination – this explains how either party can terminate the agreement

 - General – includes standard contract clauses such as Assignment, Severance, Entire Agreement, Waiver and Governing Law

-- Job Sheet – table with summary of the Job (services, scope, start date, key responsibilities etc)
+- Job Sheet – table with a summary of the Job (services, scope, start date, key responsibilities etc.)